 - Babies exposed to high levels of PAH in the womb and secondhand smoke after birth coughed and wheezed more as one-year-olds and had more breathing problems and probable asthma diagnoses as two-year-olds than those with lower exposures.

-What You Can Do Reduce PAH at home
+What You Can Do to Reduce Air Pollution at Home

 - Don’t smoke, and don’t let other people smoke near your children or in your home.